Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Is there a contactless payment limit?

 Yes.
 In Canada, there’s a $250 limit on contactless payments used by tapping your debit or credit card at a point-of-sale terminal.
 This $250 limit also applies to Apple Pay, Google Pay, and Samsung Pay.
+The limit is in place as an extra security feature.
+Should the amount be larger than $250, you will need to enter your PIN.

 Is contactless payment safer than chip?